Write the title of your PhD project.

 Max.
 1,000 characters – the long project description must be attached.

-The overall project description (excl. list of project literature and timetable) must not exceed 12,000 characters including spaces, tables, diagrams, footnotes, endnotes and illustrations (5 standard A4 pages of 2,400 characters each).
+The overall project description (excl. reference list of project literature and mandatory form tor the timetable) must not exceed 12,000 characters including spaces, tables, diagrams, footnotes, endnotes and illustrations (5 standard A4 pages of 2,400 characters each).

 If the project description exceeds this maximum limit, the application will be rejected.